edimoldovan/goweb/README.md

 ## features

-- watch and restart the server with `air` (TODO: it doesn't watch the server.go file, fix later)
+- watch and restart the server with `air`
 - simple [router](https://github.com/julienschmidt/httprouter) for convenince and developer experience
 - built in go templates for rendering nested html templates
 - serve static files from `public` folder